This post may contain affiliate links, which means I may earn some money if you click on one.

-Not able to grow your own from seed?
-Here’s how to choose the best vegetable and flower starts.
+Don’t have the patience to grow your own from seed?
+Here’s how to choose the best plants for apartment balcony gardens, whether you’re looking for flowers or veggies.

 Though you’ll get the most bang for your buck and have the greatest selection when growing from seed, we know this is not the best for everybody, for a variety of reasons.
 Of course, the next best option is to get yourself some vegetable and flower starts to get your garden going!